 It’s a time you should enjoy while it lasts.
 Don’t lament obscurity, revel in it and use it as your ultimate source of artistic freedom!

-Before you think this is a book just for painters, look at Seth Godin’s definition of an artist.
+Before you think Steal Like An Artist is a book just for painters, look at Seth Godin’s definition of an artist.
 If what you’re doing requires even a pinch of creative salt, this book is for you.
 And if you’ve been an artist for a while already and are facing a slump, this will make you feel better and be a great pick-me-up.

 What else can you learn from the blinks?

 - What your artistic family tree is and why you should create one

 - Some examples of artists who successfully went from copying to emulating their heroes

 - How to work towards fame while you’re enjoying your initial anonymity